 On the first Sunday of each month parishioners bring pantry items of canned tuna, a box of prepared snacks and a bag of chips to a volunteer's home.
 The next day volunteers from St. Gerald Parish deliver the meal items to the Siena Francis House homeless shelter.
 On the third Saturday of each month a different group of volunteers prepare and deliver a meal.
 Volunteers are needed to prepare food or provide a cash donation.

 Volunteers prepare and serve an evening meal one Friday a month at the Stephen Center Pettigrew Emergency Shelter.
+Volunteers are needed to donate or prepare food or provide a cash donation.

 Habitat for Humanity